zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "We must learn to live together as brothers or perish together as fools."
+> "It is not what we get.
+But who we become, what we contribute... that gives meaning to our lives."
 >
-> — Martin Luther King, Jr.
+> — Tony Robbins
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch